Table of Contents

 Parts of Speech 2 – Adjectives

-Teacher: Ann, could you bring me an eraser, please.
+Teacher: Ann, could you bring me an eraser, please?
 (Ann brings a red eraser)

 Teacher: No Ann, I don’t want a red eraser.
-I want a blue eraser please.
+I want a blue eraser, please.
 (Ann brings a blue eraser)

 Teacher: Sorry Ann I don’t want a big blue eraser.
 I want a small blue eraser.

-Phonetic & Non-phonetc Adjectives Examples
+Phonetic & Non-phonetic Adjectives Examples

 Phonetic Adjectives | Non-phonetic Adjectives |